-It’s the most romantic day of the year… until you end up basically sitting in the lap of the couple next to you at an exorbitantly expensive Valentine’s Day dinner, wondering if the gift you got your boyfriend was too much or not enough.
-We've all fallen prey to Valentine’s Day snafus (don’t even get us started on Valentine’s Day 2011), from lingerie mishaps to dining disasters.
-This year, to keep you embracing candy hearts and Cupids, Her Campus has compiled 20 cute things you can do with or for your boyfriend on Valentine’s Day.
+It’s the most romantic day of the year… until you end up basically sitting in the lap of the couple next to you at a crazy expensive Valentine’s Day dinner, wondering if the gift you got your boyfriend was too much or not enough.
+We've all fallen prey to Valentine’s Day SNAFU (don’t even get us started on Valentine’s Day last year), from lingerie mishaps to dining disasters.
+This year, to keep you embracing candy hearts and Cupids, we've compiled 17 cute things you can do with or for your boyfriend on your ~special day~.
 What are the most unique and romantic ways to celebrate?
 What does your boyfriend really want?
 How can you spice up the day without stressing out?
 We have you covered.

 1. Be a snow bunny